ibm-cloud-docs/Backup/mssql-plugin.md

 - Alternate restore option supports restore to files, which allows the database administrator to mount the databases through the SQL System Manager.
 - Alternate restore includes the ability to direct the restore of one database into another even when the logical database names are not matching.
 For mismatched objects, the plug-in creates databases in the default database location for the instance.
 - Support for Transparent Data Encryption (TDE) with 64-bit SQL Server 2008 R2 (SP1) and SQL Server 2012.
 - If an SQL Server host is lost, the SQL Server software can be installed, and the database can be restored.
-(The Master database must be restored first.)
+(The primary database must be restored first.)
 - When the backup starts, the backup occurs with or without running database services.
 - Restores are supported to original database names (with or without overwrite existing databases), restore over an existing database, or to files on disk.